MarcusFelling/BicepCommonArchitecture/README.md

-# Senario: Authoring a common architecture with Bicep
+# Scenario: Authoring a common architecture with Bicep
 We think a common architecture for Azure customers is Web App + Data + Managed Identity + Monitoring.
 ![diagram](commonArchDiagram.PNG)